 - Creatures you might find in a compost bin;

 - Types of compost bin and how to construct them;

 - Methods and activities to promote home composting

-To express interest in attending the next two-day training course, or to find out more about the Master Composter Volunteer Scheme please contact Craig Renton on 01473 264795 or email@example.com.
+To sign-up for the next two-day training course, or to find out more about the Master Composter Volunteer Scheme please contact Craig Renton on 01473 264795 or email@example.com.

-Please note we are able to train up to 20 new volunteers - places will be issued on a first come first served basis so please contact as soon as possible to avoid disappointment.
+Please note we are able to train up to 20 new volunteers - places will be issued on a first come first served basis.

 Master Composters: What do they do?